Pearl White: Career

-Pathé director Louis J. Gasnier offered her the starring role in film serial The Perils of Pauline, based on a story by playwright Charles W. Goddard.
+Pathé director Louis J. Gasnier offered her the starring role in the film serial The Perils of Pauline, based on a story by playwright Charles W. Goddard.
 The film features the central character Pauline in a story involving considerable action, for which the athletic Pearl White proved ideally suited.
 The Perils of Pauline consisted of 20 two-reel episodes that were released weekly.
 The serial proved to be a hit with audiences and made White a major celebrity; she soon was earning $1,750 per week.
 She followed this serial with an even bigger box-office hit: The Exploits of Elaine (1914–1915).

 Over the next five years, White appeared in the popular serials The New Exploits of Elaine (1915), The Romance of Elaine (1915), The Iron Claw (1916), Pearl of the Army (1916–1917), The Fatal Ring (1917), The House of Hate (1918), The Lightning Raider (1919) and The Black Secret (1919–1920).
 In these serials, White flew airplanes, raced cars, swam across rivers, and did other similar feats.
 She did much of her own stunt work until Pathé decided that it could not risk injuring one of its popular stars.
-(She had already injured her spine during the filming of The Perils of Pauline, an injury that caused her pain for the rest of her life.)
+She had already injured her spine during the filming of The Perils of Pauline, an injury that caused her pain for the rest of her life.